 Airsoft games are limited only by the game organiser’s imagination.
 They can range from live action role-play, weeklong continual games, science fiction games, fighting off zombie hordes, to bank robberies, historic re-enactments, full simulation of modern operations and everything in between.
 UK sites commonly play 40 minute games with a set objective to hold or retrieve and a start/respawn point for each team.

-As it happens the UK has the highest standard of airsoft sites in the world- lucky you!
-Even in the US and Hong Kong, where they have very well founded airsoft communities, they consider British airsoft games to be the pinnacle of the hobby.
+As it happens the UK has some of the highest standard of airsoft sites in the world – lucky you!
+Even in the US and Hong Kong, where they have very well founded airsoft communities, they consider British airsoft games to be some of the best.
 So when you turn up at a UK site you can never really know what the game organiser, and the enemy team, has in store for you!

 Organised game areas are almost unlimited in their scope and terrain.
 Traditional ‘woodland’ sites are usually based in a private wooded area in the countryside, with a few temporary structures and objectives to fight over.
-Woodland sites can become muddy and sometimes involve arduous terrain, but offer great opportunities to blend into your surroundings and use field craft skills to outmanoeuvre, close with and kill the enemy.
+Woodland sites can become muddy and sometimes involve arduous terrain, but offer great opportunities to blend into your surroundings and use field craft skills to outmanoeuvre and engage the enemy.

 You will also find ‘urban’ sites, which may be based in old warehouses, office blocks, hospitals, military camps, power stations or even nuclear bunkers.
 These require a different style of play, and some special equipment such as torches can be of great help.

 There are over 150 skirmish sites in the UK, and this number is always increasing.
-Sites will either be operated by a team of local airsoft enthusiasts or a franchise that owns multiple sites or shops.
-Reputable sites are often members of UK Airsoft Sites Governing Body (UKASGB).
+Sites will either be operated by a team of local airsoft enthusiasts or a franchise that owns multiple sites and/or shops.

-Sites can be found throughout England, Scotland, Wales, Northern Ireland, and on crown dependencies the Isle of Man and Guernsey.
+Sites can be found throughout England, Scotland, Wales, Northern Ireland, and on the Crown Dependencies of the Isle of Man and Guernsey.
 There are sites available in nearly every European country, if you wanted to play abroad.